March 18, 2022

 The peak and hold control module allows any-size solenoid to operate at a higher force without overheating the coil.

 High-speed digital control valve adapted to control outlet flow of high-pressure gas vessels.

-This solenoid is specially designed for systems with operating pressures of up to 170 bar and features integrated installation supervision.
+This solenoid valve is designed for systems with operating pressures up to 170 bar and features integrated installation supervision.

 Normally closed, three-port solenoid vent valves designed with a zero leakage rate and a minimum life of 120,000 cycles.

 This solenoid designed to work in the air intake stream of a vehicle and can be designed as a constant current or latching solenoid.

 This continuous duty “three-position” solenoid example features a push-pull from a center position and allows for a tighter tolerance.

 This example of a continuous duty solenoid is miniature in size but with a relatively long stroke and high force.